Walks from Newton Abbot

 Lunch: Shops, pubs and cafes at Kingskerswell, plus a cafe and toilets at Cockington.

-Newton Abbot Station to Teignmouth Station
+Newton Abbot to Teignmouth

 Walking along the tidal zone was beautiful, exciting; It's a special and beautiful route; a lovely walk mostly along the River Teign.
 A unique intertidal foreshore walk along the River Teign, with significant stretches between tidal high and low water that are covered by the sea for several hours each tide.
 The surface is predominantly shingle, frequently damp, often covered in slippery eel grass and seaweed and with a slight camber and sharp shells and debris underfoot.
 The Shaldon-to-Teignmouth stretch is on pavements and good paths.
 Includes the lower third of the Templer Way from Newton Abbot Town Quay to Shaldon, with Templer Way signs to follow.
 Tide tables are posted on Town Quay in Newton Abbot and in Teignmouth and Shaldon, and available online (use Teignmouth as location).
 A ferry runs from Shaldon to Teignmouth.
 Toilets in Newton Abbot, Shaldon and Teignmouth.